Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Related Work

 \paragraph{Mechanisms to enhance fairness} Numerous mechanisms have been proposed to enhance fairness and mitigate biases in ML models, typically categorised as pre-processing, in-processing, and post-processing mechanisms \citep{pessach2023algorithmic,tang2023and,mehrabi2021survey}.
-Pre-processing mechanisms \citep{backurs2019scalable,chierichetti2017fair,calmon2017optimized} usually take place when the algorithm is allowed to modify the training data, manipulating features or labels before instances are fed into the algorithm, in order to align the distributions of unprivileged and privileged groups to minimise discrimination.
+Pre-processing mechanisms \citep{backurs2019scalable,chierichetti2017fair,calmon2017optimized,tian2024multifair} usually take place when the algorithm is allowed to modify the training data, manipulating features or labels before instances are fed into the algorithm, in order to align the distributions of unprivileged and privileged groups to minimise discrimination.
+For instance, recent scholarship utilises counterfactual samples \citep{yang2026circus,xia2025learning} or counterfactual-like data augmentation \citep{zhu2025fairshap} to promote fairness.
 In contrast, post-processing mechanisms \citep{dwork2018decoupled,corbett2017algorithmic,hardt2016equality} are normally used when the learned model can only be treated as a black box without any ability to modify the training data or learning algorithm, manipulating output scores or decoupling predictions for each group.
 While pre-processing and post-processing mechanisms offer flexibility across classification tasks, they have drawbacks.
 Pre-processing mechanisms suffer from high uncertainty in final accuracy, while post-processing mechanisms often yield inferior results due to the late-stage application in the learning process.
 Additionally, they may not fully achieve individual fairness.
-In-processing mechanisms \citep{zafar2017fairness2,zafar2017fairness1,woodworth2017learning,quadrianto2017recycling} incorporate fairness constraints during training by using penalty/regularisation terms, while some of them \citep{agarwal2019fair,agarwal2018reductions} adjust fairness constraints in minimax or multi-objective optimisation settings.
+In-processing mechanisms \citep{zafar2017fairness2,zafar2017fairness1,woodworth2017learning,quadrianto2017recycling,du2024long} incorporate fairness constraints during training by using penalty/regularisation terms, while some of them \citep{agarwal2019fair,agarwal2018reductions} adjust fairness constraints in minimax or multi-objective optimisation settings.
 They usually impose explicit trade-offs between fairness and accuracy in the objective function, yet the designated ML algorithm itself is tightly coupled with them as well.
+It is worth noting that these approaches primarily focus on mitigation rather than measurement, and their effectiveness is relevant to the choice of the fairness measure that is applied.
 It is hard to say which one outperforms the others in all cases; the results depend on the fairness measures, datasets, and even the handling of training-test splits \citep{friedler2019comparative}.